State aid refused due to the status of an undertaking in difficulty. How is it established?

 If it is concluded that, according to data of the last official financial report, the enterprise is in difficulty, can anything be done to save the situation?
 Yes, it is possible.
 Situation can be repaired, e. g. by improving the equity of the applicant and / or its linked enterprises, which can be done by either increasing the equity or, just the opposite, reducing the equity to cover the loss of previous years.

-If UiD circumstances are prevented by applying the first scenario (e. g. the enterprise has substantially improved its financial performance or capitalised owners’ loans), it is always welcomed and assessed positively.
+If UiD circumstances are prevented by applying the first scenario (e. g. the enterprise has substantially improved its financial performance or capitalized owners’ loans), it is always welcomed and assessed positively.
 Whereas an operation when a UiD signal is eliminated by reducing the equity is always assessed carefully and with caution.

 If the result of increasing the signed equity is avoidance of UiD signs, company can apply for aid provided that the equity is paid up within the term of six months as defined in the Commercial Law of the Republic of Latvia (Section 198, Paragraph 1, Clause 8 of the Commercial Law).
 In such case, information about increasing the equity (signed) must be submitted additionally, which is then assessed together with the operational financial report approved by a sworn auditor.